petuum/tuun/README.md

 ## Installation

 Tuun requires Python 3.6+.
-To install all dependencies for development, run:
+To install all dependencies for development, clone and `cd` into this repo, and run:
 ```
 $ pip install -r requirements/requirements_dev.txt
 ```